WGLab/mutformer/README.md

 perl table_annovar.pl "<PATH_TO_INPUT_FILE>" humandb/ -protocol MutFormer -operation f -build hg19 -nastring . -out "<DESIRED_OUTPUT_PATH>" -polish
 ```

 We have also included an example setup as a zip file: "annovar_mutformer_example.zip" with the release.
-To run this example, download and unzip the "hg_mutformer.zip" scores file, and follow the instructions in the README.txt within the folder.
+To run this example, download and unzip the "hg19_mutformer.zip" scores file, and follow the instructions in the README.txt within the folder.

 ### Inference